nihal111/nihal111.github.io/_posts/2018-04-30-voice-conversion.markdown

 ---

-As the course project for CS 419 - Introducing to Machine Learning, Spring 2018, I teamed up with Arpan Banerjee and Srivatsan Sridhar to work on the task of Voice Conversion.
+For our CS 419 - Introduction to Machine Learning course project in Spring 2018, Arpan Banerjee, Srivatsan Sridhar, and I tackled the problem of Voice Conversion -- making one person’s voice sound like another’s.
+Think of it as the world’s most elaborate impression act, but with neural networks doing the impersonation.

-We built a pipelined approach to convert one person’s voice into another person’s voice.
-We proposed a deep learning approach to convert source waveform to phonemes and further phonemes to target waveform.
-This approach consisted of two neural networks.
+We built a pipelined approach using deep learning to convert source waveforms to phonemes, and then phonemes to target waveforms.
+Two neural networks in sequence.
-The first network was used to convert the source speaker's waveforms to phonemes.
+The first network converted the source speaker’s waveforms to phonemes.

 {: .center}
 ![Net1]({{ site.baseurl }}/img/voice-conversion/net1.png "Net1"){:style="max-height: 500px;"}